Sue9104/web-manual/getting-started/workflow.md

 - Scenarios

-  - **guest suggestion were accepted**: guest open an issue to optimize translation.
+  - **guest suggestion were accepted**: guest open an issue, and owner agree with guest.

     ![](/assets/suggestion.png)